Mexicali: Sports

-Mexicali has many sites visited by people from across the country, as well as by visitors from the U.S. and Canada, such as the bullfighting arena, Plaza Calafia, where one or two bullfights are held yearly.
+Mexicali has many sites visited by people from across Mexico, as well as by visitors from the U.S. and Canada, such as the bullfighting arena, Plaza Calafia, where one or two bullfights are held yearly.
 Mexicali also has a professional 18-hole golf course, Club Campestre, where both national and international championships have taken place.

 The city's professional basketball team is Soles de Mexicali of the Liga Nacional de Baloncesto Profesional (LNBP).
 Soles lifted the national trophy as the 2006–07, 2014–15, 2017–18, and 2019–20 LNBP Champions.
 Their stadium, the Auditorio del Estado, is located in Ciudad Deportiva de Mexicali.
 The Bomberos de Mexicali were founded in 2010 and participated in the Pacific Coast Basketball Circuit, CIBACOPA.
 Another defunct franchise, Calor de Mexicali (Mexicali Heat), participated in the 2007 edition of the league.
 They played their home games at the Gimnasio de Mexicali located on Avenida Reforma.
 Mexicali was also home to a 2006 American Basketball Association franchise, the Centinelas de Mexicali (The Sentinels).

 Ciudad Deportiva houses a football stadium where Mexicali Fútbol Club in the Mexican Second Division and Cachanillas de Mexicali, a Mexican Third Division team plays.
 The home of the Pioneros del Valle, also a Mexican third division football team, is located in the Mexicali Valley.

 In addition, Ciudad Deportiva is the location of Farmacias Sta Maria formally known as Estadio B'Air, where the Águilas de Mexicali play, competing in winter baseball's Mexican Pacific League (LMP).
 The Centinelas de Mexicali are a professional team which plays in the North Sonora League, the main development league for the LMP.
 Young Mexicali baseball players have played in the Little League World Series five times; first in 1985, with the Félix Arce Little League representing the United States West region, and then in 2005, 2007, 2011 and 2015 the Seguro Social Little League representing Mexicali.